ben-trainer/osTicket/README.md

 <img src="https://i.imgur.com/7z5HBoV.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 16.)
-Next add permissions > Select a principle > (type everyone into object name box) Check Names > Ok > Full control > Ok > Apply > Ok
+Add permissions > Select a principle > (type everyone into object name box) Check Names > Ok > Full control > Ok > Apply > Ok

 17.)
-Now go to our browser > Continue.
+Go to our browser > Continue.
 Now download and install HeidiSQL and run the executable and select the default configurations and finish.

 18.)
 Inside HeidiSQL click new, and enter the credentials and right click unnamed to create a new database